Occupational and Physiotherapist specialising in the treatment of hand and upper extremity injuries and conditions.

 COVID-19 AND BAY HAND THERAPY

-In line with government guidelines, Bay Hand Therapy is back and treating.
+In line with government guidelines, Bay Hand Therapy has continued with patient treatment.
 Masks must be worn in the clinic, and physical distancing enforced where possible.

 Get to Know Us